 The LSI is committed to a climate for success that embraces every team member.
 We seek to be the gold standard of how members of a multidisciplinary academic community combine their talents to achieve institutional and scientific excellence.
 As a contributing team member, you are expected to strive for work excellence.
 This includes conducting your work ethically, safely and with integrity, respecting the rights and dignity of others, creating an inclusive environment, completing any required training, and complying with applicable laws, and LSI and U-M policies and procedures.
 These expectations apply when in the LSI building and while representing the LSI outside of the building (during work-related travel, events and meetings, conference attendance, etc.).
 For the U-M policies, visit the U-M Standard Practice Guide (SPG).

-Each LSI team member plays a vital role in the success of the Institute’s mission, which is achieved through a commitment to our community values:
+Each LSI team member plays a vital role in the success of the Institute’s mission, which is achieved through a commitment to the following community values:

 Performing work in a manner that is honest, moral, ethical, and responsible, and upholds the integrity of the LSI at all times.